5 Ways to Boost Company Culture

 1. Amp up emphasis on your core values.

 Most people want to support companies that share their values.
-In our COVID-19 economy, 90% of people believe companies must do everything they can to protect the well-being and financial security of their employees and their suppliers, even if it means financial loss.
-Company culture and employee welfare are actually factors that 71% of consumers consider when they’re determining whether to buy from one company over another.
+In our COVID-19 economy, 90% of people believe companies must do everything they can to protect their employees' and suppliers' well-being and financial security, even if it means financial loss.
+Company culture and employee welfare are factors that 71% of consumers consider when determining whether to buy from one company over another.

 Commonly shared core values are at the heart of positive company cultures.
 But if your leaders' actions don't mesh with those agreed-upon core values, no employee will put trust in your company culture.